0xRickey/enChat-Server/README.md

 ## Side Notes
 - The public and private key pair in the `keys/` directory are for demonstration.
 If this was a real appplication, these keys should NOT be in the git repository.
 NEVER commit key-pairs to git and github!

 - For this project I came up with my own protocol of communication and avoided using libraries like `request` that have inbuilt security features so that I could learn deeply about creating a secure application from scratch.

+- This repository only has the server side code for enChat.
+To use the application, use follow the instructions to download and use the enChat client at: https://github.com/0xRickey/enChat-Client

 ## Installation